mksaraf/kubernetes-lab-tutorial/content/core.md

     po/nginx-76b7c8fff4-grkj9   1/1       Running   0          2m        10.38.4.203   kubew04
     po/nginx-76b7c8fff4-pm5rp   1/1       Running   0          2m        10.38.5.140   kubew05

 Now there is a new replica set now taking control of the pods.
 This replica set control new pods having image ``nginx:1.13``.

-Deployment can ensure that only a certain number of pods may be down while they are being updated.
-By default, it ensures that at least 25% less than the desired number of pods are up.
-Deployment can also ensure that only a certain number of pods may be created above the desired number of pods.
-By default, it ensures that at most 25% more than the desired number of pods are up.
+The old replica set is still there and can be used in case of downgrade.

 When the strategy update is set to ``type: Recreate``, all existing Pods are killed before new ones are created.
+The Recreate strategy causes all old pods to be deleted first and then the new ones are created.
+This strategy should be used only when the application does not support running multiple versions in parallel and requires the old version to be stopped completely before the new one is started.

 ## Services
 Kubernetes pods, as containers, are ephemeral.
 Replication Controllers create and destroy pods dynamically, e.g. when scaling up or down or when doing rolling updates.
 While each pod gets its own IP address, even those IP addresses cannot be relied upon to be stable over time.
 This leads to a problem: if some set of pods provides functionality to other pods inside the Kubernetes cluster, how do those pods find out and keep track of which other?